ShayneP/offline-ai-transcriber/README.md

 ## System Architecture

-The system comprises several key components that work together:
+The system is 3 different components that work together:

 ```mermaid
 graph TD